NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2AA(A) added as 6AAA(A)
 - 5X hitbox appears 5 frames sooner with adjusted hitbox
 - 2X bones that did 6 damage now do 5 damage
+- WUK uses the 2A(A) animation
+- ARKnJ intangibility removed
 - GRKnJ intangibility removed
-- ARKnJ intangibility removed
-- WUK uses the 2A(A) animation
+- GRKnJ made a mid from a high

 ### Itachi